CZ-NIC/fred-docs/Features/General/InvoicingBanking.rst

 The FRED implements the prepaid-invoicing model.

-Bank accounts are queried for incoming payments using out-of-the-box scripts and these payments are matched to Registrars using pairing symbols.
+Bank accounts are queried for incoming payments using bank-specific scripts and these payments are matched to Registrars using pairing symbols.
 If a payment matches, an advance invoice is issued and credit is extended to the matching Registrar by a corresponding amount.